 Eventually, you will lose all sense of time as your focus grows stronger.
 Do not be concerned if you end up falling asleep in the beginning.
 This is one of the best ways to achieve a peaceful night’s sleep!

 2).
 Walking Meditation Is Great For Beginners:

-This is especially beneficial when you are feeling stressed out or restless and can’t seem to get your mind in focus.
-As you are walking, focus on each foot as it hits the ground.
+This is especially beneficial when you feel stressed out or restless and can’t seem to get your mind in focus.
+For example, as you are walking, focus on each foot as it hits the ground.

 Listen to the sounds of your breath or focus on the feel of the wind as it blows through your hair.
 This rhythm can keep your thoughts focused.
-When your mind begins to drift, simply bring it back into focus on your feet or the sounds you are hearing.
-This is an amazingly easy way to learn the art of meditation.
+Then, when your mind begins to drift, bring it back into focus on your feet or the sounds you are hearing.
+This is a straightforward way to learn the art of meditation.

 Feel free to add some relaxing music or ocean waves to your ears from your phone.
 This has been so helpful to me because the sound makes me feel at peace.

 I notice especially if I listen to stuff with Alpha Waves that my thoughts slow down more, and my stress drops significantly even while I’m walking.